Husam al-Din Timurtash: Early career

 The main sources of his reign were the chronicle of Ibn al-Azraq al-Fariqi and Ibn al-Athir, in addition to Michael the Syrian, Ibn al-Furat, Al-Azimi, and Ibn al-Adim.

-His first task, still very young, was in 1111/12, when he was sent as ambassador to the Seljuk sultan Muhammad I Tapar to intercede for the fate of Dubais ibn Sadaqa.
+His first task, still very young, was in 1111/12, when he was sent as ambassador to the Seljuk sultan Muhammad I Tapar to intercede for the fate of Dubays ibn Sadaqa.
 He then accompanied his father, Ilghazi, to Aleppo in 1118 and remained in the city temporarily as governor while his father went to Mardin to seek reinforcements.

 On the death of his father in 1122, on his way to Mayyafariqin, Timurtash had the government of Mardin, while his brother Shams al-Dawla Suleiman became ruler of Mayyafariqin.
 When his cousin Belek Ghazi died during the siege of Manbij on 6 May 1124, Timurtash, who had accompanied him, took his dead body back to Aleppo on the next day, hence he became the ruler of the city.

 Timurtash decided to free Baldwin II of Jerusalem, whom Belek had taken prisoner.
 Timurtash entrusted Sultan, the emir of Shaizar, with commencing negotiations for Baldwin's release with his family.
 According to their agreement, Baldwin was to pay 80,000 dinars and to cede Atarib, Zardana, Azaz and other Antiochene fortresses to Timurtash.
-Baldwin also promised that he would assist Timurtash against the Bedouin warlord, Dubais ibn Sadaqa.
+Baldwin also promised that he would assist Timurtash against the Bedouin warlord, Dubays ibn Sadaqa.
 After a quarter of Baldwin's ransom was paid and a dozen hostages (including Baldwin's youngest daughter Ioveta and Joscelin II) were handed over to Timurtash to secure the payment of the balance, Baldwin was released on 29 August 1124.

-However, Timurtash was later defeated on the outskirts of Aleppo by forces loyal to the local Seljuk Sultan-Shah, and emir Dubais ibn Sadaqa, now allies of the Crusaders.
+However, Timurtash was later defeated on the outskirts of Aleppo by forces loyal to the local Seljuk Sultan-Shah, and emir Dubays ibn Sadaqa, now allies of the Crusaders.
 Timurtash, with very little support, fled in August 1124 to Mardin, while in Aleppo the local qadi Ibn al-Khashshab came to power nominally in the name of Timurtash.

-He asked for help from his brother Suleiman of Mayyafariqin in September 1124, but the two brothers did not get along and Aleppo was left to its own fate.
+Timurtash asked for help from his brother Suleiman of Mayyafariqin in September 1124, but the two brothers did not get along and Aleppo was left to its own fate.
 Suleiman died in Mayyafariqin, late 1124 or late 1130, and Timurtash was recognized in that city.

-In 1125, the qadi of Aleppo sent an embassy demanding Timurtash's return during the Siege of Aleppo, but he imprisoned the ambassadors, they escaped and then the embassy went to Aqsunqur al-Bursuqi, the atabeg of Mosul, who was offered the government, which he soon took possession of and ruled for a time until he was assassinated by the Order of Assassins in November 1126.
+In 1125, the qadi of Aleppo sent an embassy demanding Timurtash's return during the Siege of Aleppo, but he imprisoned the ambassadors, apparently irritated by their complaints.
+They escaped and then the embassy went to Aqsunqur al-Bursuqi, the atabeg of Mosul, who was offered the government, which he soon took possession of and ruled for a time until he was assassinated by the Order of Assassins in November 1126.